A Guide to Lourmarin: The Prettiest Village in Provence

 You can find hours and ticket prices here.

 If you’re planning to visit or stay in Lourmarin, be sure to find yourself near it on a Friday.
-Every village in Provence has different market days, and the Friday market in Lourmarin is easily one of our favorites.
+Every village in Provence has different market days, and the Friday market in Lourmarin is easily one of our favorite markets in Provence.

 There is an ATM nearby, but I’d recommend having cash already in-hand, as the ATM lines can become very long on market day.
 Also if you’re driving into Lourmarin for the market, plan to get there before 10AM to find easy parking.